0xflux/Wyrm/Milestones.md

 6) [ ] Ransomware **SIMULATION** for Business
 7) [ ] Execute dotnet in sacrificial process

+### 0.6.0.1

+1) [ ] Investigate upload slowness from client UI to C2, shouldn't be so horrible
+2) [ ] Investigate strange bug with DLL proxying with strange char that appears in position [0]

 ### 0.6.1

 1) [ ] IPs are wrong in the logs, needs NGINX proxy stuff